An Arts & Academic Camp for Thinkers & Dreamers, Making Learning Fun Since 1982!

 We offer both residential and day camping programs: in our residential program, we serve campers ages 8 to 17 (or rising 3rd graders to rising 12th graders).
-Our day camp program accepts children ages 8 to 12.
+Our day camp program accepts rising 3rd to 7th graders.
 Campers need not be certified as gifted, but instead are merely encouraged to decide for themselves if they’d like to attend.
 Campers stay in a college dormitory, generally sharing a room with a roommate; a counselor stays in another room on the same hall.
-Our tuition is $360 for day campers, $660 for residential campers and $1250 for residential two week campers.

 AICL creates an environment in which it’s safe to laugh and learn, to risk and fail, to experiment with something outside of one’s competence.
 We celebrate the life of the mind, but we’ve seen too many bright, interesting campers who don’t necessarily fit well in a traditional school model to limit ourselves to those who’ve been classified as gifted.
 Instead, we call our campers motivated learners, figuring anyone who shows up to take biology, math, or art in July is motivated.
 Campers make lifelong friends at AICL.
 They experience breakthroughs in their thinking and understanding.
 They experience acceptance and new confidence in their social skills.
 But most of all, they receive a lesson that we hope will stay with them their whole lives, and that, through all of our changes, we’ve known all along: Learning is fun.